docl18d/leavitt_Note_Taker/README.md

   null

   Installation:
   got to https://lit-inlet-37250.herokuapp.com/ and click on the get started button.
 Put in your note Title and then the note text.
 Hit the save button in the top right corner.
-You can ht the garnage can to get rid of a note.
+You can hit the garbage can to get rid of a note.
   Usage:
   A note Taker to keep track of notes.
   Contributors: